JonHathow/FIT3162_FYP_3DBPP-Simulator/README.md

 Folders storing the relevant input files should be created within the same parent directory as the repository folder.
-Accordingly, the file structure should look something like this:
+Accordingly, the file structure should resemble something like this:

 PARENT DIRECTORY